gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### More robust `--offline` mode

 Previously, Gradle discarded cached artifacts just prior to attempting to fetch an updated version from the remote source.
 If the fetch of the remote artifact failed (e.g. network disruption), there was no longer a cached version available to be used in `--offline` mode.
-This could result in situations where trying to use `--offline` mode in response to unexpected network issues would not work well.
+This resulted in some situations where trying to use `--offline` mode in response to unexpected network issues would not work well.

-Gradle now only discards old artifacts after a newer version has been cached, which makes `--offline` mode more reliable and useful (GRADLE-2364).
+Gradle now only discards old artifacts after a newer version has been cached, making `--offline` mode more reliable and useful (GRADLE-2364).

 #### Using a “maven” layout with an Ivy repository